shaltaev/vue-what-screen/README.md

 # Vue-what-screen

-The project is designed so that from any place of the application you can easily find out: **layout** of app and curent screent orientation _Portrait_ or _Landscape_.
+The project is designed so that from any place of the application you can easily find out: **layout** of app and current screen orientation _Portrait_ or _Landscape_.

+Also plugin provide system to work with breakpoints (and css media-query).

 ## Usage